 While not a new tool for searchers, the use of unmanned aerial platforms (drones) for Search and Rescue operations serves a VERY critical part in finding lost persons.
-DEEMI Search & Rescue recognized this a number of years ago and acted on it then.
+DEEMI Search & Rescue recognized this four years ago and acted on it then.

 DEEMI is recognized as the very FIRST Search and Rescue agency in the country to receive an FAA Part 333 waiver certificate back on April 6, 2015 (!!) authorizing us to fly a unmanned aerial system for SAR operations.
-That waiver has expired and we now operate under FAA Part 107 with at least two pilots both whom have an FAA 107.29 waiver for authorization to fly at night.
+We now operate under FAA Part 107 with at least two pilots both whom have an FAA 107.29 waiver for authorization to fly at night.

-We have been using drones in most our operations for nearly 4 years!
+We have been using drones in most of our operations for nearly 4 years!

 Since our first search drone on May 31, 2016 when we were called to assist Orono Fire Department looking for a missing kayaker, we have used our drones 53 times assisting partnering agencies such as Bangor PD, Orono FD, Maine Forest Service, Maine Marine Patrol and Maine Warden Service, as well as at the request of a number of families.
 Our drone searches have spanned along waterfronts of the Penobscot River, Kenduskeag Stream, Penjajawoc Stream, and the Penobscot Bay in Hancock and Stockton Springs; deep into the woods in the Pistol Lakes region; behind the Bangor Wal-Mart; and into the towns of Presque Isle, Hampden, Bangor, Old Town, Frankfort, Staceyville, and Columbia Falls, just to name a few.